brookemstevens/brooke-stevens-portfolio/README.md

 &nbsp;

+### 🍽️  Brooke's Meal Planner AWS Agent  🍽️

+- In this project, I built an agentic LLM-based web app powered by AWS that helps a single person plan weeknight dinners, reduce food waste, and generate grocery lists with real package sizes and store-specific prices

+  - The **lambda** folder contains the Python backend, including the Bedrock Converse agent loop, tool definitions, DynamoDB data layer, and API clients for Spoonacular recipes and the Kroger Public API

+  - `index.html` contains the static frontend chat UI, including a structured shopping-list renderer

+  - The **README.md** documents the architecture, setup steps, environment variables, and instructions for adding cookbook recipes

+&nbsp;

 ### 💻  Email sentiment analysis tool  💻

 - In this project, I built a BERT-powered sentiment analysis tool designed for individuals with cognitive disabilities